songsbyarchit/meraki-demo-bridge/demo_flows/customer/hospitality/sm/30min.md

-[Opening]

-Hello and welcome to our Meraki SM demo tailored for the Hospitality sector.
-Today, we'll be discussing how Meraki Systems Manager can streamline your IT operations and help you save costs.
-Whether you're an IT admin or a financial decision maker, this demo will showcase the operational impact and cost justification of implementing Meraki SM.

-[Use Case 1: Streamlining Device Management]

-Let's start with our first use case.
-As a hotel or resort, you have a large number of devices that need to be managed efficiently.
-With Meraki SM, you can easily enroll devices, configure settings, and push updates remotely. **Click 'Systems Manager > Add devices'**.
-This not only saves time for your IT team but also ensures that all devices are up-to-date and secure, ultimately enhancing the guest experience.
+Hey there, thanks for joining us for this demo today.
+I'm excited to share how Cisco Meraki's SM solution can benefit your hospitality business.
+Let's dive in!

+**Warm-up Question:** What does your current network setup look like?
+Where are your biggest IT headaches today?

-[Use Case 2: Guest Wi-Fi Access Management]
+**Use Case 1: Guest Wi-Fi Management**

-Moving on to our second use case, let's talk about guest Wi-Fi access management.
-In the hospitality sector, providing seamless and secure Wi-Fi access is crucial.
-With Meraki SM, you can create customized guest Wi-Fi networks, set access policies, and monitor usage in real-time. **Click 'Wireless > SSID'**.
-By efficiently managing guest Wi-Fi access, you can improve guest satisfaction and potentially increase revenue through additional services.
+Let's start with one of the key pain points in hospitality — managing guest Wi-Fi.
+With Meraki SM, you can easily set up a secure guest network with customizable splash pages and bandwidth limits. **Click 'Wireless > SSIDs'** to see how simple it is to create and manage guest networks.

-[Use Case 3: Security and Compliance]
+**Use Case 2: Device Monitoring and Security**

-Lastly, let's discuss security and compliance.
-The hospitality sector is often a target for cyber threats due to the sensitive guest data stored on your network.
-With Meraki SM, you can enforce security policies, monitor for suspicious activity, and ensure compliance with industry regulations. **Click 'Security > Firewall'**.
-By proactively protecting your network, you can avoid costly data breaches and maintain the trust of your guests.

-[Smart Questions for Discussion]
+In the hospitality sector, keeping track of all devices on your network is crucial.
+With Meraki SM, you can see detailed device information, enforce security policies, and remotely lock or wipe devices if needed. **Navigate to 'Systems Manager > Monitor > Devices'** to see this in action.

+**Use Case 3: Software Updates and Compliance** Staying compliant with software updates is a challenge, especially in a hospitality environment with multiple locations.
+Meraki SM automates software updates and ensures compliance across all devices, saving you time and reducing security risks. **Click 'Systems Manager > Manage > Settings'** to explore this feature.

+**Frequently Asked Questions:**
-1. How are you currently managing device updates and security in your hospitality environment?
+Q: How does this solution reduce IT workload in our hospitality environment?
-2. Have you faced any challenges with guest Wi-Fi access management and network security in the past?
-3. What specific compliance requirements are you looking to address with a device management solution like Meraki SM?

-[Closing]
+A: Meraki simplifies management through one dashboard and automates many tasks like updates and troubleshooting.

+Q: What kind of ROI or cost reduction can we expect?
+A: Customers often report major time savings and reduced downtime, especially for remote sites.

+Q: Can we integrate this with our existing systems and security policies?
+A: Yes — Meraki supports APIs, SAML, and integration with existing firewalls, Active Directory, and SIEM tools.

-Thank you for joining our Meraki SM demo today.
-We hope you can see the value that Meraki Systems Manager can bring to your hospitality operations.
-If you have any further questions or would like to explore a customized solution for your organization, please feel free to reach out to our team.
-We look forward to helping you streamline your IT operations and drive cost savings with Meraki SM.
+Thanks for exploring Meraki SM with us today.
+If you have any further questions or would like to see a specific feature in more detail, feel free to reach out.
+Have a great day!